ji-zai/personal-site/content/scratch/seek-truth-beats.md

 	- Feelings are where our biases are embedded.
 	- How exactly it holds us back from effectively seeking truth.
 	- Take the simplest example of sending someone you love a message that you will regret when your mind settles.
+- **Collective delusion**
+	 - Collective delusion is raised to order of magnitude number of people.
+	- How can we **collectively** be better at seeking truth?
+The closer we get to the optimal truth seeking in all domains of human endeavor, the closer we get to doing the best we can possibly do.
+	- We are incredibly far from this optimal truth seeking.
+I'd guess somewhere around 0.01% of the world is close to optimal truth seeking.
+Just imagine the impact moving that decimal one to the right would have on our ability to tackle the greatest challenges for humanity?
+	- What more can we ask from ourselves?
 - **Intuition vs. bias**
 	- Hunch: perhaps these are along the same spectrum and only differ in intensity.
 When a feeling becomes so strong that it overpowers you, and blinds you, it is a bias.
 		- Or perhaps the qualifier "conscious of it" makes sense.
 Because, if you're conscious of it, you're less blinded by it.